starkriedesel/ScoreEngine/README.md

 * Start / Stop / Restart

 Read the commented section of config/settings.yml and create a settings.local.yml with the relevent sections to enable Server Manager.

+## BETA: Docker Support
+The recomended way to run the ScoreEngine is to use Docker and Fig. Four containers are defined in the fig.yml file: mysql, phpmyadmin, http, and engine.
+When bringing http and engine up the mysql container is automatically linked.
+MySQL data is persisted in the .mysql directory.
+The http container is the web front end and can be launched independantly from the backend engine.
+The engine container is the process which actually scores services.
+The phpmyadmin container is purely for debug/development purposes and should not be launched for a production environment.

+The following commands are used to interact with the containers
+* `fig build` - Builds the ScoreEngine image
+* `fig up -d --no-recreate http` - Brings up the web frontend as a daemon (do not recreate running instances of mysql)
+* `fig up -d --no-recreate engine` - Brings up the backend score engine
+* `fig run http bash -l -c "rails c"` - Launch a rails console irb session (useful for debugging)
+* `fig stop [container]` - Bring down one or more containers

+Note: After bringing down the engine container is will be neccessary to remove the tmp/pids/ScoreEngine-daemon.pid file before the engine can be launched again.
+Also the score engine will report that the engine is running until this file is deleted.
+This is a known issue.

 ## Tests